 - a.
-With Cause - If a named executive officer's employment is terminated with cause, he will forfeit all unvested options, SARs, restricted stock, stock units and LTIP Units as of the termination date. - b.
-Without Cause - If a named executive officer's employment is terminated for any reason, other than (i) by death, disability, resignation or retirement of such officer or (ii) by termination with cause, - his stock options, SARs, restricted stock, stock units and service-based LTIP Units that have not vested as of such termination date will be forfeited, - (2) he will have three months (or such other period in the Compensation Committee's discretion) from the termination date to exercise vested options and SARs, subject to specified limitations, and - (3) his performance-based LTIP Units will be subject to an accelerated vesting determination.
+With Cause - If a named executive officer's employment is terminated with cause, he will forfeit all unvested equity awards as of the termination date. - b.
+Without Cause - If a named executive officer's employment is terminated for any reason, other than (i) by death, disability, resignation or retirement of such officer or (ii) by termination with cause, - (1) except as provided below, his equity awards that have not vested as of such termination date will be forfeited, - (2) he will have three months (or such other period in the Compensation Committee's discretion) from the termination date to exercise vested options and SARs, subject to specified limitations, and - (3) his performance-based LTIP Units will be eligible to vest based on performance through the executive's termination date.
 (This will also occur if the executive terminates his employment for good reason.)